Sushantlama/Sushantlama/README.md

 # *About me*

-*My name is Sushant lama and i am asoftware developer.
+*My name is Sushant lama and i am a software developer.
 Currently ,An undergrate student pursuing computer science and engineering at University of Calcutta.*

 # *Stats*